NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       The shape of a tensor is a tuple of non-negative integers that represents an exclusive upper bound for coordinate values.

+   shared pointer

+      The C++ standard template library has the template ``std::shared_ptr<X>``.
+A shared pointer is used like an ``X*`` pointer, but maintains a reference count to the underlying object.
+Each new shared pointer to the object increases the count.
+When a shared pointer goes out of scope, the reference count is decremented, and, when the count reaches 0, the underlying object is deleted.
+The function template ``std::make_shared<X>(...)`` can be used similarly to ``new X(...)``, except it returns a ``std::shared_ptr<X>`` instead of an ``X*``.

+      If there is a chain of shared pointers from an object back to itself, every object in the chain is referenced, so the reference counts will never reach 0 and the objects will never be deleted.

+      If ``a`` referenced ``b`` and ``b`` wanted to track all references to itself and shared pointers were used both directions, there would be a chain of pointers form ``a`` to itself.
+We avoid this by using shared pointers in only one direction, and raw pointers for the inverse direction. ``std::enabled_shared_from_this`` is a class template
+      that defines a method ``shared_from_this`` that provides a shared pointer from a raw pointer.

+      nGraph makes use of shared pointers for objects whose lifetime is hard to determine when they are allocated.

    step

       An abstract "action" that produces zero or more tensor outputs